yenneprem/yenneprem/README.md

-Seest thou a man diligent in his business? he shall stand before kings
+Seest thou a man diligent in his work? he shall stand before kings

 <!---
 yenneprem/yenneprem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.